 If you are starting a full time course leading to a degree level qualification (or above) at Warwick but do not hold any of these visas, you must apply for a new Tier 4 visa sponsored by Warwick.

-Ideally, you should have received your new Biometric Residence Permit (BRP) card BEFORE you start your course at Warwick.
+Ideally, you should have received your new Biometric Residence Permit (BRP) card before you start your course at Warwick (see exception below).

 You can do this by completing an online form: Independent Application Notification Form (IANF).